atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- This item provides heat in the shape of a sphere that at its largest diameter covers a 2x2
-- It also provides up to 50% comfort in a sphere that starts about 1m in front of the heater and has a diameter of  4 meters or 1 1/3rd square foundations as shown in the below picture.
 - Heaters will dry you off if you are wet.
 - They can be used to help regulate the temperature of crops, be careful not to overheat your plants.
 - They emit an orange light
 - Can only be placed on vertical surfaces
+- It provides up to 50% comfort in a sphere that starts about 1m in front of the heater.
+This sphere has a diameter of roughly 4 meters or 1 1/3rd square foundations.
+- his item provides heat in the shape of a sphere that at its largest diameter covers a 2x2, pictured below.

-heatbox :
+Heat Sphere :

 ![](images/heater-range.png)